 “What is it that you want me to do, Cadence?” the doctor pressed.
 “You seem more amused by this situation than distressed.”

 Cadence shook away the pain that pricked her temple and smoothed down the smile that had climbed up her face without her notice.
 “What if this is some aftereffect of that explosion in the bar?
 What if I knocked my head real good or somethin’?”

 “Physical ailments, I can heal, Cadence.
 That is what I’m interested in.
 But you have no lingering physical injuries of concern that I can see, and you know that I am always thorough.”
 The doctor leaned back in his chair with a smile.
 “Things of the mind and heart are not my profession, Cadence.
-I cannot help you with that.”
+I can’t help you with that.”